AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 ## Opportunity Contact Role Mapping {#opportunity-contact-role-mapping}

-While most clients leverage Account ID mapping, Marketo Measure has the ability to look up to the contact roles (contacts associated to the Opportunity) within an Opportunity to break down the attribution process.
-This means that Marketo Measure will only push marketing interactions associated to the contact roles on the Opportunity as Buyer Attribution Touchpoints.
+While most clients leverage Account ID mapping, [!DNL Marketo Measure] has the ability to look up to the contact roles (contacts associated to the Opportunity) within an Opportunity to break down the attribution process.
+This means that [!DNL Marketo Measure] will only push marketing interactions associated to the contact roles on the Opportunity as Buyer Attribution Touchpoints.
 Below is a representation of this process.

 ![](assets/2-1.png)